 Social Security Cards

-If you are on work study and work on campus (or if you get a job on campus), you must have a social security number.
+If you are on work study and work on campus (or if you get a job on campus), or if you have a Global Loan, you must have a social security number.
+You should read International Students and Social Security Numbers, published by the Social Security Administration, for more information about social security cards.

-If you have access to transportation, you may apply for a social security number yourself by going to the Holyoke Social Security Office at 200 High Street.
-Their new hours are: Monday, Tuesday, Thursday, Friday 9-3pm and Wed.
+You may apply in person for a social security card by going to the Holyoke Social Security Office at 200 High Street.
+The R29 PVTA bus stops at the Holyoke Transportation Center on the street directly behind High Street.
+Hours for the Social Security Office are: Monday, Tuesday, Thursday, Friday 9-3pm and Wed.
 9-12.
-Use MapQuest for driving directions.

 When applying for a Social Security Card, you need to bring the following documents with you: